SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 Stack Overflow posts are reported.
 You can find detailed info about Smokey and how you can interact with it [here](https://github.com/Charcoal-SE/SmokeDetector/wiki).

-To request SD privileges from the SOCVR room ping any of the room owners.
-They will check your account for the following criteria:<a id="smoke-detector-criteria"></a>
+<a id="smoke-detector-request-privileges"></a>To request SD privileges from the SOCVR room ping any of the room owners.
+They
+will check your account for the following criteria:

-- Lurked for a while so you understand its capabilities.
+- <a id="smoke-detector-criteria"></a>Lurked for a while so you understand its capabilities.
 - Proven to know how to respond to reports.
 - Have a reasonable number of messages.
 - Have at least 1000 reputation.